-- Support the communities in negotiations with government over leasing the land. - Participatory workshops with communities to better understand needs and desires of the communities and to bring them fully into the development process without building expectations. - Participatory development of communityled management plan for the conservancy - Outreach to other key stakeholders. - Work in partnership with Wild Expeditions which has the only mobile tented camp in the Omo Valley and provides the base for cultural safaris, designed in the interest of all key stakeholders to demonstrate the tourism potential.
+- Help the communities organise into an association so that they can register an interest in the land. - Support the communities in negotiations with government over leasing the land. - Participatory workshops with communities to better understand needs and desires of the communities and to bring them fully into the development process. - Participatory development of community- led management plan for the conservancy - Outreach to other key stakeholders. - Work in partnership with Wild Expeditions which has the only mobile tented camp in the Omo Valley and provides the base for cultural safaris, designed in the interest of all key stakeholders to demonstrate the tourism potential.

-PROJECT PERSONNEL PROJECT ROLES
+PROJECT PERSONNEL

-Will Jones: Founder & CEO, Technical input on community tourism.
+Will Jones: Founder & CEO; Technical input on community tourism.

-Paul Herbertson: Conservation Enterprise Director, Overall lead on project.
-Technical input on conservation, enterprise and financial structuring.
+Paul Herbertson: Conservation Enterprise Director; Technical input on conservation, enterprise and financial structuring.

-Graeme Lemon: Country Director, Wild Expeditions, In-country lead, overseeing all operations in country.
+Graeme Lemon: Country Director, WildExpeditions; In-countrylead, overseeing all operations in Ethiopia.

-Lale Biwa: Chief guide, Wild Expeditions, Lead in community and responsible for site level implementation in Lumale.
+Lale Biwa: Chief guide, Wild Expeditions, Lead in community and responsible for site level implementation in Lale's Camp.